 Just in time for SSCXWC, we’ve got a how-to article on singlespeed conversions.
-This article is part of the Singlespeed Overdose feature in Issue 2 that also reviewed tensioners and covered the first edition of the Single Speed Cyclocross World Championships in Portland, Oregon.
+This article is part of the Singlespeed Overdose feature in Issue 2 which also reviewed tensioners and covered the first edition of the Single Speed Cyclocross World Championships in Portland, Oregon.
 Be sure not to miss our follow-up singlespeed how-to article and training tips in our upcoming Issue 15.
 Subscribe today!

 by Andrew Yee

 Plato once said, “Beauty of style and harmony and grace and good rhythm depend on simplicity.”